openlists/ElectrophysiologySoftware/README.md

 ## Overview

-The goal here is to list re-usable tools for working with the specified data, and is not generally focused on code that is avaialable for specific analysis on particular datasets (though these may be included where they are licensed for re-use, and are the best available starting point for a particular use case).
-Tools are listed for findabilitiy, and being included is not intended as an endorsement of which to use.
+The goal here is to list re-usable tools for working with the specified data, and is not generally focused on code that is available for specific analysis on particular datasets (though these may be included where they are licensed for re-use, and are the best available starting point for a particular use case).

 By 'open', here we mean that source code is provided and is released with a permissive license.
-Commercial products are not listed here.
+Commercial products are not listed.
 Be sure to double check the license before using / modifying linked code.
 Note that some tools may require non-open dependencies (for example, Matlab tools are listed, but are not fully open).

 ## General Purpose Tools